siyasathaye/power-outage-analysis/README.md

 - Include a small table preview of the cleaned dataset (5 rows).

 ### Univariate Analysis
+We wanted to investigate the distribution of outage duration to get a better understanding of how common extremely long outages were.
 The distribution of outage durations is extremely right-skewed, with most outages lasting under a few thousand minutes while a small number last tens of thousands of minutes.
 This indicates that long, severe outages are rare but disproportionately impactful.

-**Plot:**
 <iframe
   src="assets/outage_duration_hist.html"
   width="800"